Controversies surrounding GoDaddy: COVID-19 fake employee bonus stunt

 In December 2020, during the COVID-19 pandemic and the associated economic crisis the company tricked employees into thinking they had earned a bonus of $650.00, instead they were told they had failed a phishing test and were required to do social engineering training.
 After significant criticism in the media as 'cruel' and 'stupid' the company apologized to its staff but did not offer actual bonuses.

-Deplatforming clients in protest
+Deplatforming of AR15.com

 On January 11, 2021, the company deplatformed the web forum AR15.com following the U.S. Capitol attack.
 GoDaddy told Axios that the action was due to the site's failure to moderate content "that both promoted and encouraged violence."
 The National Shooting Sports Foundation, in a message from its president, condemned what it called the "de-platforming of gun sites" as a "dark harbinger" for discussion of controversial issues and an "indiscriminate silencing of opinion and debate."